 It'd be nice if all this stuff was somehow compressed into a single capsule.

-It turns out that all this stuff now does actually exist in just ONE bone and joint healing supplement.
+It turns out that all this stuff now does actually exist in just ONE bone and joint supporting supplement.
 So now I just use that single supplement for recovery.
 I don't take it every day, but when I'm injured, I've finished a race, or I'm really sore, I use 3 capsules in the morning or evening on an empty stomach.
 The supplement is called “Kion Flex“, and it contains three different components: